The mathematics of Septoku: Seven Septoku Theorems

-We now consider how we could modify the rules to change the puzzle.
-We may be able to increase the number of possible solutions by modifying the rules in several ways.
-We could increase the number of symbols (to eight, for example) while keeping the requirement that the symbols must be distinct within each of the 28 regions.
-Another possibility is to remove some of the regions.
-To keep the symmetry of the regions, if we remove one region it should be the center circle 19.
-The following theorem shows, however, that dropping the center circle region does not change the puzzle at all!
+Once we determine the pairings, Theorem~\ref{th:big} is very useful in solving Septoku puzzles---because it says that once we determine a number in a certain cell, we can immediately fill out the cell diametrically opposite (mapped by $180^\circ$ rotation).

+With these additional insights, the reader may wish to revisit the puzzles in Figure~\ref{fig2}.
+For example, in the ``hard" puzzle, one Theorem~\ref{th:big} pair is $\{3,4\}$, and this implies that cell 12 must contain a 3.
+The reader should find that completing this puzzle is not difficult using Theorem~\ref{th:big}.
+One puzzle that remains difficult is that in Figure~\ref{fig6}b.
+In this puzzle no pairings can be determined from the starting givens.

+The last theorem shows that the requirements on the central circle 19 can be removed, and the puzzle is unchanged.
-{\bf Theorem 8}: Consider Septoku, but drop the requirement that the symbols in the center circle 19 be distinct.
-There are \textbf{no solutions} to the puzzle where the cells in the center circle are not distinct.

-{\it Proof}: Suppose a solution exists with two symbols the same in circle 19.
+\begin{theorem} Consider Septoku, but drop the requirement that the symbols in the center circle 19 be distinct.
+There are no solutions to the puzzle where the cells in the center circle are not distinct. \end{theorem} \begin{proof} Suppose a solution exists with two symbols the same in circle 19.
 Because the rows must be distinct, the central number cannot be the duplicate, so without loss of generality assume that the symbol 1 appears in cells 13 and 26.
 But circles 17 and 21 must both contain 1's, and these can only be on row 16$\rightarrow$22.
-There cannot be two 1's along this row, so no solution is possible.
+There cannot be two 1's along this row, so no solution is possible. \end{proof}

-By Theorem~8, we can relax the original rules of Septoku to remove the center circle, and the puzzle will be unchanged.
-However, it is possible to find new solutions if we remove one or more of the other circle regions.

-We have considered how to relax the rules of the puzzle to \textit{increase} the number of solutions.
-Now we wish to go in a different direction, namely keeping the rules the same, but making the board larger.
-Since a larger board must still satisfy all of the original rules of Septoku, this has the effect of \textit{reducing} the number of solutions.